Remote Sensing Object Counting with Online Knowledge Learning: Introduction

-Numerous strategies have been proposed to develop small yet efficient models with comparable performance to larger models, including pruning~\cite{cai2017deep, rao2018runtime} and quantization~\cite{park2018value}.
-However, most of these methods require meticulous hyperparameter tuning or specialized hardware platforms~\cite{liu2020efficient,liu2020metadistiller}.
-As an alternative, knowledge distillation (KD) makes use of supervised information from a superior-performing large model (teacher) to train a smaller model (student)~\cite{hinton2015distilling, zhang2018deep, zhang2019your, hou2019learning}, as shown in Fig.~\ref{fig:fig0} (a).
-While this technique enhances the performance of the student model~\cite{dai2021general,liu2020efficient}, it also typically requires additional training time and may hinder the ability of the student model to truly master the learning process of the teacher model.
-Self-distillation is a potential solution to this problem, as it has been successfully applied to image classification~\cite{yang2019snapshot, mirzadeh2020improved, liu2020metadistiller}.
-However, applying it directly to high-density crowd counting tasks is challenging due to the difficulty in creating efficient soft targets for lightweight branching and achieving effective knowledge transfer.
+Numerous strategies have been proposed to develop small yet efficient models with comparable performance to larger models, such as pruning~\cite{cai2017deep, rao2018runtime} and quantization~\cite{park2018value}.
+Nonetheless, most of those methods require meticulous hyperparameter tuning or specialized hardware platforms~\cite{liu2020efficient,liu2020metadistiller}.
+An alternative approach, knowledge distillation, employs supervised information from a high-performing large model (referred to as the teacher) to train a smaller model (referred to as the student)~\cite{hinton2015distilling, zhang2018deep, zhang2019your, liu2020efficient}, as shown in Fig.~\ref{fig:fig0} (a).
+This method can substantially enhance the performance of the student and is both straightforward and practical to implement~\cite{dai2021general}.
+However, it has to face two challenges: 1) The method typically relies on two-stage training, which significantly increases the time required for training, particularly as the number of samples grows.
+2) During the distillation process, although the student can learn rich semantic knowledge from the teacher network, it overlooks the insights gained by the teacher network during its own training.